 If you read last week’s post, you may have gathered that I haven’t been in my peak creative form for a little while.
-(Though, I can confidently report that the trend is shifting and I am getting back into my usual groove!
-Yay!)
-During my sub-optimal time, I found myself ‘muting’ every creator I follow on social media because seeing other creator’s work made my mental state even worse.
-Which then led me to vehemently ask Why?
+(Though, I can confidently report that the trend is shifting and I am getting back into my usual groove.)
+During my sub-optimal time, I found myself ‘muting’ every creator I follow on social media because seeing other creators’ work made my mental state even worse.
+Which then led me to vehemently ask why does their creative success upset me?

+You’re not alone.
 I know I am not the only person that has scrolled through social media or looked through magazines and articles only to become upset when I see other people living awesome lives.
 If you’re reading this, you have probably felt the same.
 This is a huge problem in our ever-connected world.
-Though, over the last two years, I hadn’t had much of an issue with it.
-I was able to feel genuine excitement and happiness for everyone around me doing cool things.
+Though, over the last two years, I was able to feel genuine excitement and happiness for everyone around me doing cool things.
+And then I temporarily lost excitement for my own life and art.

-I knew this feeling well.
-I had felt it before, and the only way I got out of it in the past was doing a whole bunch of internal work and self-care.
+I know this feeling well.
+I have felt it before, and the only way I got out of it in the past was by doing a whole bunch of internal work and self-care.
 If you find yourself in the same social sadness spiral I have a few reasons that could explain it.
 It doesn’t matter how much success you ever get in life, you will continue to resent others for their successes if you don’t figure out the real reason behind your discomfort.

-Here are 4 reasons why the success of others may upset you:
+Here are 4 reasons why the creative success of others may upset you:

 I find it helpful to compare myself to other artists when I am ready to grow, but when I feel stubborn and think what I am doing now should be good enough, then I’m more apt to get upset.
 Being creatively successful takes a lot of work, and sometimes we just don’t have the energy to push any harder than we have already.
 When this happens, take a step away and find a way to recharge.
 Until you do, you’re likely going to continue to resent every artist you encounter that appears to be more successful than you.